How many times have you found yourself drowned in a pool of queries?

 Once you have made your app, it’s time that you keep track of the key performance indicators.
 Doing so will not only enable you to get an idea of how your app is performing, but you can also work on increasing your app’s ratings.
 Following are the key performance indicators for your app like Quora:

 The more your app can engage the users; the more will it be successful.
 Design your mobile app such that the users love to use it and are proud to recommend it to others, just like the way Quorans do.
-When a user reads an answer, you can show them the other answers to the questions.
+When a user reads an answer, you can show them the other responses to the questions.

 Also, you can show them the related questions from the topic.
 It may cause your users to stick to the app.
 Ensure that users do not face trouble in loading the different pages as this can make them leave the platform instantly.